How do the roles differ between an asset manager and a property manager?

 Many properties across the United States are underperforming and not meeting the needs of their surrounding communities.
-Our experience has taught us that this failure is often the result of changing demographics, evolving consumer preferences or poor project planning and execution, not to mention national economic trending.
+Our experience has taught us that this failure is often the result of changing demographics, evolving consumer preferences or poor project planning and execution, not to mention national economic metrics and trending.

-Yes.
 We have found that our proactive approach to increasing a property’s value not only produces results, but it is a smart way to efficiently manage an asset.
 Our methodical and systematic process allows our professionals to identify opportunistic situations and areas of concern long before they become real problems.

 How well does NAS communicate with a property owner?

 NAS recognizes that proactive management begins with transparent, real-time communication.
 Transparency promotes and better enables a property owner to be more actively involved during the hold period on their asset.
 Meetings are conducted on a regular basis with the onsite manager, the leasing team and district/regional manager for greater accountability.

 Reporting to owners is done, at minimum, on a quarterly basis with operational information, financial updates, and loan data.
 On a monthly basis property financial reports are uploaded to our OnDemand owner portal for clients to access 24/7.